Itching to get your kick on? Here’s a full breakdown on the best kickboards for swimming.

 3. Kick-pull Boards

-I’m gonna be completely honest here: I don’t like these types of hybrid kick/pull devices.
+I’m gonna be completely honest here: I don’t go wild for hybrid kick/pull devices.

 While the goal of a kick-pull-board-thingy is admirable—save space in your bag!
 Less stuff to lug around with you!—the effect is that they do both kicking and pulling rather poorly.